hashicorp/terraform-plugin-codegen-openapi/DESIGN.md

 | `object`   | -                   | -                                     | `ObjectType`                    |

 ### Required, Computed, and Optional

+#### Provider
+For the provider, all fields in the provided JSON schema (`provider.schema_ref`) marked as [required](https://json-schema.org/understanding-json-schema/reference/object.html#required-properties) will be mapped as a [Required](https://developer.hashicorp.com/terraform/plugin/framework/handling-data/schemas#required) attribute.

+If not required, then the field will be mapped as [Optional](https://developer.hashicorp.com/terraform/plugin/framework/handling-data/schemas#optional).

 #### Resources
 For resources, all fields, in the `Create` operation `requestBody` OAS schema, marked as [required](https://json-schema.org/understanding-json-schema/reference/object.html#required-properties) will be mapped as a [Required](https://developer.hashicorp.com/terraform/plugin/framework/handling-data/schemas#required) attribute.